shengng325/Practical-implementation-of-Go-Interface/README.md

 ```

 ### Keywords
 Next, the keywords.
-Let's look at the example of boolean keywords.
+Let's look at an example of "boolean keywords".
 It is basically "keyword" that lives between boolean operations.
 ```
 (breakfast || dinner || supper) && !(lunch || brunch)
 ```